unnynet/unnynet-docs/docs/basic/integration_unity3d.md

 # Unity3D Integration

-For you convenience we've recorded the [video of the integration](https://youtu.be/ajnHBpC8r5A)
+For your convenience we've recorded the [video of the integration](https://youtu.be/ajnHBpC8r5A)

 1. Download the latest version of the plugin from the [Asset Store](https://assetstore.unity.com/packages/slug/128920)
 2. Import the UnnyNet plugin